-Looking for the right books for someone with dyslexia or reading difficulties can be a bit overwhelming, given there are almost 130 million books to choose from.
+Finding the right books for someone with dyslexia or reading difficulties can be a bit overwhelming.
 Luckily, we asked some parents about which books their dyslexic children enjoyed reading.
-So, here are some of the books they recommended, listed according to different ages.
+Here are some of the books they recommend, listed by age group.
 Yes, that also includes some books to help you wrap your head around dyslexia.
 Take a look.

 Books for Children Aged 5 - 8